AbahGabriel/Most-Active-Posters-Reddit-Bot/README.md

 Retrieves the most active users in a subreddit within a period of time.

 ## Most_Active_Posters.py
-This script gets the Top Posters and send their names as a PM to a specified user.
+This script gets the most active users and send their names as a PM to a specified user.
 The account that runs this script does not have to be a moderator in the subreddit.

 ## Most_Active_Posters_Flair_Updater.py
-This script gets the Top Posters and assigns them flairs which are numbered based on their activity levels.
+This script gets the most active users and assigns them flairs which are numbered based on their activity levels.
 The account that runs this script must be a moderator in the subreddit, and must have the permission to manage and assign flairs.

 ### Instructions